 46% Heard a character’s voice from a VG IRL

-Thinking about using a video game element in real life was the most commonly type reported by the participants (75%) in the automatic thoughts modality.
+Thinking about using a video game element in real life was the most common type reported by the participants (75%) in the automatic thoughts modality.
 This type of experience usually happens as spontaneous thoughts but also occurred as mix-ups when gamers for moments actually think they can use video game elements to resolve real life situations.

 75% Thought about using something from a VG IRL